Order Execution Policy

 Forced closing of positions due to spread widening

-The trading credit is an additional credit leverage that allows to increase a trading position and, as a consequence, potential profit.
+The trading credit is an additional credit leverage that allows a trader to increase a trading position and, as a consequence, potential profit.
 However, we must not forget that as the position size grows at the expense of additional funds, the amount of potential financial losses that awaits the trader in case of unsuccessful quote change grows, too.